What is the Dark Web?

 How to Protect Yourself From the Dark Web

 - Use unique passwords for your accounts.
 If your account information is stolen, it is only dangerous if an identity thief can actually use it.
 Creating unique passwords for all of your online accounts can help limit the impact of a single data breach.
-If you believe your account information has been compromised, change your password immediately.
+If you believe your account information has been compromise, change your password immediately.

 - Update your passwords.
 Changing your passwords regularly, even when there are no threats, can also make your account information less useful.
 A password manager can help you create and store strong passwords, and can even perform regular security checks for you.